Skip to main content

 yield this.request(method, url, queryParams, opts)

-Getting an HTTP response for a request, with the following arguments:
+Getting an HTTP response to a request, the arguments specified are:

 • method - request method (GET, POST...)

-• queryParams - hash with GET parameters or hash with POST request body
+• queryParams - hash with get parameters or hash with the body of the post request

 • opts - hash with request options